zaxor0/zwerchhau/README.md

 A riposte is follow up successful attack that allows for a standard damage roll, but if the player does not have specailization with the weapon, it is half damage.

 ### Damage
 Damage is split between flesh / body and endurance.
-Most attacks do not deal damage directly to the oppent's flesh but wears them down.
+Most attacks do not deal damage directly to the opponent's flesh but wears them down.
+A successful grapple does not follow this chart, see the next section.
 | Roll | Damage                  |
 |------|-------------------------|
 |   1  | endurance               |